jonashackt/crossplane-argocd/README.md

 The Kubernetes API could not find aws.upbound.io/ProviderConfig for requested resource default/default.
 Make sure the "ProviderConfig" CRD is installed on the destination cluster.
 ```

-Since deployment order wouldn't be clear and the `Provider` manifests need to be fully deployed before the `ProviderConfig` - otherwise the deployment fails because of missing CRDs.
+Since deployment order wouldn't be clear and the `Provider` manifests need to be fully deployed before the `ProviderConfig`.
+Otherwise the deployment fails because of missing CRDs.

 __Wouldn't be Argo's SyncWaves feature a great match for that issue?__